 In this way, communication is essential throughout this process.
 It builds trust, which can lead to an inclusive culture.
 Organizational leaders have an opportunity to include staff in the change process from start to finish.
 Engage with staff to understand their thoughts about the change initiative, what they believe is working in the current system and where bottlenecks, breakdowns, or incongruences are occurring.
 Learning these things can help leadership better understand how employees envision the organization achieving transformative culture change.

-Outcomes of a Successful Shift
+Outcomes of a Successful Shift for Culture and Systems

 There can be many positive outcomes of organizational culture change initiatives.
 If done well, organizations can experience improvements in employee morale, retention, productivity and potentially other relevant employee performance areas.
 Additionally, over time, organizations with strong cultures and systems can become magnets to new talent and better equipped to both attract and retain that talent.
 Think about the organizations that everyone talks about working for and note the reasons they would want to work there.
 People will often describe organizations with people-centered benefits such as an open leave policy, free snacks, flexible work schedules, a well-invested in wellness program etc., as well as supportive systems for accomplishing work such as transparent advancement processes and fair compensation.